-The above analyses together with those made in an earlier study by Li et al. (2011) for the same period and in the same region are consistent with the phenomenon of the AIV postulated by Rosenfeld et al. (2008).
-Causes for the AIV were recently revised significantly by Fan et al. (2013).
-While the thermodynamic role of aerosols in modulating latent heat release to fuel the development of a DCC is still valid, it is the aerosol microphysical effect that seems to play a more important role, especially in the expansion of the anvil fraction.
+The above analyses together with those made in earlier study Li et al. (2011) for the same period at the same region are consistent with the phenomenon of the AIV as postulated in Rosenfeld et al. (2008).
+The causes for the AIV were recently revised significantly by Fan et al. (2013).
+While the thermodynamic role of aerosol in modulating latent heat release to fuel the development of a DCC is still valid, it is aerosol's microphysical effect that seems to play a more important role, especially in the expansion of anvil fraction.
 The extensive model simulation results obtained by Fan et al. (2013) agree well with observation-based findings, which may thus serve as another piece of evidence supporting aerosol and DCC interactions.

-3.2.
-Determination of AMCRF
+3.2 Determination of AMCRF